Correlation Induced Magnetic Topological Phases in Mixed-Valence Compound SmB6

 It should be noted that the AFM ordering pattern (not yet fully identified experimentally) is decided by the choice of $\mathcal{J}_{ij}$ parameters.
 While the above $\mathcal{J}_{ij}$ values (motivated by the spin-exciton dispersion fits) support G-type (N$\acute{\rm e}$el) state, other structures, such as A-type order suggested by a ($\pi, 0, 0$) peak in the bare susceptibility $\chi_0 ({\bm q})$~\cite{supp}, are possible.
 Future experiments are required to quantify the exchange Hamiltonian in SmB$_6$.

 Since the $\Gamma_8$ quartet is a spin-orbit entangled object, magnetic order also affects the orbital shape of the $f$-electron cloud and thus reduces cubic symmetry of the paramagnetic phase.
-Alternatively, lifting the degeneracy of the $\alpha$ and $\beta$ states of the $\Gamma_8$ quartet [Fig.~\ref{fig:1}(c)] by uniaxial stress should reduce the hybridization gap and thereby trigger an insulator-to-metal transition, possibly accompanied by magnetic order; this is an interesting proposal for experiment.
-In fact, such tetragonal splittings are naturally present near the surface as well as near defects, and should be relevant for the analysis of the surface states and transport properties of SmB$_6$.
+Alternatively, lifting the degeneracy of the $\alpha$ and $\beta$ states of the $\Gamma_8$ quartet [Fig.~\ref{fig:1}(c)] by uniaxial stress reduces the hybridization gap, triggering thereby magnetic order and an insulator-to-metal transition (Supplemental Material~\cite{supp}); this is an interesting proposal for experiment.
+In fact, the $\Gamma_8$ quartet splitting is naturally present near the surface as well as near defects, and should be relevant for the analysis of the surface states and transport properties of SmB$_6$.
+For instance, the surface magnetism reported in SmB$_6$~\cite{Nak16,Ais22} can be understood as a natural consequence of the cubic symmetry breaking near the surface.

 \emph{Topological properties.}---Paramagnetic SmB$_6$ is a topological insulator with strong and weak $\mathbb{Z}_2$ invariants and mirror Chern numbers~\cite{Dze10}.
 Here, we present a topological analysis of the magnetically ordered metallic phases, based upon the $\Gamma_8$ quartet model of SmB$_6$.
 Specifically, we consider the two possible magnetic states, namely the A-type and G-type AFM orders shown in Figs.~\ref{fig:3}(a,b).
 Our topological analysis is based on symmetries, and therefore applies also, at least qualitatively, to similar antiferromagnetic systems.